 Writing the Examination Part/ Section A & B (100 marks)

-The section-B now includes the entire Life sciences syllabus given by CSIR.
-In this examination pattern demanding more from the candidates.
-But here is more time and you can choose at your disposal, for A-section 5 question and 15 questions from B-section you can keep optional.
+Section B now includes the entire Life sciences syllabus given by CSIR.
+This examination pattern demanding more from the candidates.
+But there is more time and you can choose at your disposal, for the A-section 5 questions and 15 questions from B-section you can keep optional.
 This could be a blessing in disguise as one need not study the subject objectively and then subjectively.

-First, attempt the questions that you are sure about and then attempt other.
-There is 0.25% negative marking so that you should avoid questions which you cannot sure.
-Don’t be hurry and overlook the questions and its options, read it carefully and understand, go through all options and select the appropriate one.
+First, attempt the questions that you are sure about and then attempt others.
+There is a 0.25% negative marking so that you should avoid questions that you cannot sure.
+Don’t be hurry and overlook the questions and their options, read them carefully and understand, go through all options and select the appropriate one.

 This Part Includes: